vaclav18/fastapi-fedora-command-history/README.md

 # Docker Python FastAPI Fedora32

-A web service using FastAPI, pzdantic and aiofiles.
+A web service using FastAPI, pydantic and aiofiles.

 It will parse dnf history to a JSON